๐ Syllabus

 Review the goals for today

-At the end of the day you should be able to:- Create line plots, scatter plots, and bar charts
+At the end of the day you should be able to:- Translate a sketched visualisation idea into functioning Python code using AI assistance.

 Morning Lecture